Anterior cruciate ligament injury: Prevention

 Interest in reducing non-contact ACL injury has been intense.
 The International Olympic Committee, after a comprehensive review of preventive strategies, has stated that injury prevention programs have a measurable effect on reducing injuries.
 These programs are especially important in female athletes who bear higher incidence of ACL injury than male athletes, and also in children and adolescents who are at high risk for a second ACL tear.

 Researchers have found that female athletes often land with the knees relatively straight and collapsing inwards towards each other, with most of their bodyweight on a single foot and their upper body tilting to one side; these four factors put excessive strain on the ligaments on the knee and thus increase the likelihood of ACL tear.
 There is evidence that engaging in neuromuscular training (NMT), which focus on hamstring strengthening, balance, and overall stability to reduce risk of injury by enhancing movement patterns during high risk movements.
 Such programs are beneficial for all athletes, particularly adolescent female athletes.

 Injury prevention programs (IPPs), are reliable in reducing the risk factors of ACL inquiries, referring to dominance theories.
 The ligament dominance theory reduced peak knee abduction moment but should be more focused on prioritizing individualized, task-specific exercises focusing on an athlete's risk profile.
 It is more beneficial than a generic program.
 There is an increase in hip and knee flexion angles, such as plyometrics and jump-landing tasks, which reduces the risk of quadriceps dominance.
 However, there were no changes found for peak vGRF (vertical ground reaction force), which measures for "softer" landings.
 Unfortunately, there was no conclusive data on how IPPs reduces the risk associated with leg dominance theory.

+One effective strategy to lower ACL injury risk is to enhance tissue strength, thereby improving its ability to withstand greater loads.
+Studies have demonstrated that exercise can stimulate collagen regeneration in medial collateral ligamentous tissues of rabbits and ACL tissues of Rhesus monkeys, restoring them to 79% of healthy tissue strength after a period of immobilization.
+Surprisingly, there is a lack of published peer-reviewed studies showing that training can significantly increase strength in healthy ACL tissues through collagen regeneration.
+Moreover, research indicates that collagen concentration and ligament force tolerance in healthy ACL tissues decrease with age, highlighting the importance of reducing ACL loads.
+This can be achieved by adjusting athletes' technique during sports activities to lessen external joint loading or by enhancing the strength and activation of knee-supporting muscles when external joint loading is high.